AndrewYorks01/Trip-States/README.txt

 Eclipse trip (2024) - This trip revolved around the April 8, 2024 total solar eclipse.
 We spent time primarily in Oklahoma, Texas, and Missouri.

-Fifth big trip (2025) - The primary areas visited in this vacation are Zion, Bryce Canyon, Capitol Reef, Canyonlands, Arches, Mesa Verde, and Black Canyon of the Gunnison.
+Fifth big trip (2025) - The primary areas visited in this vacation are the Pacific Coast Highway, Zion, BryceCanyon, Capitol Reef, Canyonlands, Arches, Mesa Verde, and Black Canyon of the Gunnison.